ddemidov/amgcl/docs/poisson3Db.rst

 :cpp:class:`amgcl::backend::cuda` instead of the ``builtin`` backend, and we also need to initialize the CUSPARSE library and pass the handle to AMGCL as the backend parameters.
-Unfortunately, we can not use the mixed precision approach, as CUSPARSE does not support that (we could use a VexCL_ backend though).
+Unfortunately, we can not use the mixed precision approach, as CUSPARSE does not support that (we could use the VexCL_ backend though, see :doc:`poisson3DbMPI`).
 The source code is very close to what we have seen above and is available at `tutorial/1.poisson3Db/poisson3Db_cuda.cu`_.
 The listing below has the differences highligted:

 .. literalinclude:: ../tutorial/1.poisson3Db/poisson3Db_cuda.cu
    :caption: The source code for the solution of the poisson3Db problem using the CUDA backend.